-Star Gas Corporation, the current general partner, proposes the adoption of the amendments described below to the Star Gas Partners partnership agreement and the Star Gas Propane partnership agreement.
-This amendment proposal must receive the approval of the holders of a unit majority.
-Under the current partnership agreement a unit majority means, during the subordination period, at least a majority of the common units outstanding on the record date (other than common units owned by Star Gas Corporation or any affiliate).
-The enclosed proxy affords unitholders an opportunity to separately vote for or against the amendment proposal by marking the appropriate box on their proxy card.
-However, the transaction will not be effected unless the amendment proposal is adopted.
+Pursuant to the Partnership Agreement, the General Partner proposes the adoption of the amendments to the Partnership Agreement and Operating Partnership Agreement described herein.
+In order to become effective, the Amendment Proposal must receive the approval of the holders of a Unit Majority.
+Under the Partnership Agreement, as currently in effect, a Unit Majority means, during the Subordination Period, at least a majority of the Common Units outstanding on the record date (other than Common Units owned by the General Partner or any affiliate).
+The enclosed proxy affords Unitholders an opportunity to separately vote for or against the Amendment Proposal by marking the appropriate box on their proxy card.
+HOWEVER, THE TRANSACTION WILL NOT BE EFFECTED UNLESS THE AMENDMENT PROPOSAL IS ADOPTED.